A Christmas Story: Critical response

-Initially overlooked as a sleeper film, A Christmas Story was released a week before Thanksgiving 1983 to moderate success, earning about $2 million in its first weekend.
-Film critic Roger Ebert initially gave the film three stars out of four, but later gave the film four stars and added the film to his "Great Movies" list and suggested the film had only modest success because holiday-themed films were not popular at the time.
+Film critics generally supported the film.
+Leonard Maltin proclaimed it "a top screen comedy".
+Gene Siskel gave it 31/2 stars, calling it a "delightful motion picture", with "delightful characters and performances", but opined that it was "doomed to box office failure" for being released too early in the holiday season.
+Roger Ebert initially gave the film three stars out of four, but later awarded the film four stars and added the film to his "Great Movies" list.
+He suggested that the film only experienced modest success because holiday-themed films were not popular at the time.
 Vincent Canby's mostly negative The New York Times review complained that "the movie's big comic pieces tend only to be exceedingly busy.
-Though Mr Billingsley, Mr Gavin [sic], Miss Dillon and the actress who plays Ralphie's school teacher (Tedde Moore) are all very able, they are less funny than actors in a television situation comedy".
+Though Mr. Billingsley, Mr. Gavin [sic], Miss Dillon and the actress who plays Ralphie's school teacher (Tedde Moore) are all very able, they are less funny than actors in a television situation comedy".